fruegger/aoc/README.md

 	}
 }
 ```
-The annoying bit was the fact that replacing a character in an existing string in go is a bit of a hassle.
+The annoying bit was the fact that replacing a character in an existing string in Go is a bit of a hassle.
 Also making copies of array is a pain in the pointers... mentioning which:
 This time I was in luck - passing arguments to functions by reference or by value is immaterial in this case.